Ahek/episodes_released_watched/README.md

 7. Make a post request to request the token using the get_token method in the bot class

 8. give the authtoken classvariable the value of the token

+The main one to run is episodes_dataframe, this gives the dataframe anime_tracker_df that tracks the watched and unwatched episiodes